The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

 The attack was particularly significant because Lindisfarne Priory was regarded as the sacred heart of Northumbria and the place where Christianity in England began.
 For this reason, the Lindisfarne raid is often cited as the beginning of the Viking Age in Europe.

-At the world-famous Jorvik Viking Centre, you’ll be standing on the site of one of the most astounding discoveries in modern archaeology.
+At the world-famous Jorvik Viking Centre in York, you’ll be standing on the site of one of the most astounding discoveries in modern archaeology.

 Between 1976-81, archaeologists from York Archaeological Trust discovered the houses, workshops, and backyards of the Viking city as it stood almost 1,000 years ago.
-And today, a visit to Jorvik Viking Centre will uncover York’s rich Viking legacy.
+And today, you can witness this discovery for yourself at Jorvik Viking Centre.

-This is a visitor experience like no other.
-Experience lifelike mannequins; reconstructed Viking Age streets, rich with the sights, sounds, and smells of Viking life; state-of-the art galleries showcasing 1,000 year old artefacts; and fully immersive displays of the excavation.
+This is an experience like no other.
+Experience lifelike mannequins and galleries showcasing 1,000-year-old artefacts.
+You’ll also find reconstructed Viking Age streets – rich with the sights, sounds, and smells of Viking life – and fully immersive displays of the excavation.

 While in the area, the Yorkshire Museum is also worth a visit.

-Here you can explore the city of York’s rich Viking past through an extraordinary collection of artefacts.
+Here, you can explore the city’s rich Viking past through an extraordinary collection of artefacts.
 This includes the world-famous York Helmet – one of six Anglo-Saxon helmets known to have survived to the present day.

-Today, you can discover the Viking mausoleum at Repton Abbey, which is a mass grave of at least 249 human corpses.
+Today, you can discover the Viking mausoleum at Repton Abbey, a mass grave containing at least 249 human corpses.
 Many artefacts have also been discovered at the burial site over the years, including an axe, a sword, and some coins.

-Vikingar! is an award-winning, interactive, hands-on experience where you can find out more about how the Vikings lived.
+Vikingar! is an award-winning, interactive, hands-on experience where you can learn more about how these fascinating seafaring people lived.
+It’s ideal for anyone looking for something a little more immersive than a Viking museum.

 Alongside the fun, there’s plenty of opportunity for learning at Vikingar! too.
-At the end of the tour, a 15 minute presentation is given on the Vikings of Scotland – from the first raids on the Holy Isle of Iona in 795, all the way to the Battle of Largs in 1263.
+For example, at the end of the tour, visitors will receive a 15-minute presentation on the Vikings of Scotland – from the first raids on the Holy Isle of Iona in 795 to the Battle of Largs in 1263.

 Canterbury Cathedral, Kent